Why come to Fontainebleau?

 Getting to Fontainebleau by train

-Transport to Fontainebleau There are many ways to reach this charming city from Paris.
+Transport to Fontainebleau There are several options available to you for travelling to this charming town from Paris.
 Whether you prefer the train, bus or car, each mode of transport has its advantages.

 Transport options from Paris

-Train from Gare de LyonThe fastest and most convenient way to get to Fontainebleau is by train.
-From Gare de Lyon, a direct Transilien line R journey, with trains to Montargis, Montereau or Sens stopping at Fontainebleau-Avon station, will take you to your destination in just 40 minutes (3 stations).
-Trains are frequent, departing every hour.
+Train from Gare de LyonThe fastest and most convenient way to get there is by train.
+From Gare de Lyon station, take the Transilien line R direct service to Montargis, Montereau or Sens.
+Trains stop at Fontainebleau-Avon station and take you to your destination in just 40 minutes (3 stops).
+Trains run frequently, with departures every hour.

-Car via A6 freewayIf you prefer to travel by road, the A6 freeway links Paris directly to Fontainebleau.
-Allow around an hour, depending on traffic, and between 150 and 200 euros for a VTC journey, depending on the time of day and the day of the week.
+Car via A6 motorwayIf you prefer to travel by road, the A6 motorway connects Paris directly to Fontainebleau.
+Allow approximately one hour depending on traffic and between £150 and £200 for a private hire car, depending on the time and day of the week.

 Getting to Fontainebleau from the airports

-Travelers arriving by plane and wishing to go directly to Fontainebleau (such as INSEAD students, for example)
+Travellers arriving by plane and wanting to go directly to Fontainebleau (like INSEAD students, for example)

 Airport to Fontainebleau by public transport